Auros/docs.auros.nexus/docs/vrchat/flare/flare-menu.md

 ![Flare Menu Component](img/flare-menu.png)

-Any FlareControl or FlareMenu placed as a child of the GameObject will be put into the parent menu as a button, toggle, radial, or submenu.
+Any `FlareControl` or `FlareMenu` placed as a child of the GameObject will be put into the parent menu as a button, toggle, radial, or submenu.

 # Name
 The name of the menu.
-This is used to resolve the path of the submenu as well as to name the menu.
+This is used to resolve the path of the submenu, as well as to name the menu.

 # Icon
 The icon used for the expression submenu.